baidu/dperf/docs/design.md

 ## Design Essentials
 ### Multi threads and Flow Director
-Dperf is a multi-thread program that can use multiple network interfaces, but only one RX queue and one TX queue per thread.
-Dperf takes advantage of the FDIR (flow director) function of the network interface.
+dperf is a multi-thread program that can use multiple network interfaces, but only one RX queue and one TX queue per thread. dperf takes advantage of the FDIR (flow director) function of the network interface.
 Each thread of dperf (server) binds a separate IP, and dperf (client) requests only one destination IP per thread, so that each thread can run independently.

 ### Very small socket
 A socket consumes only 64 bytes and can be placed in a cache line, so it's easy to reach billions of concurrent connections.